Bachelor Degrees Overview

 (5 credits/units)

 At least five (5) credits/units in physical, biological and/or earth sciences.
-Shall include at least one laboratory course.
+Must include at least one laboratory course.

 Additional General Education Courses (20 credits/units)

-Remaining general education courses needed to achieve the required 60 credits/units shall be selected from the Basic and Distribution Requirements listed above.
+Remaining general education courses needed to achieve the required 60 credits/units must be selected from the Basic and Distribution Requirements listed above.

 300 and 400 Level General Education Courses

-In addition to 100/200 level courses, colleges may elect to develop 300/400 level general education courses that best suit the curriculum needed of the baccalaureate degree.
+In addition to 100/200-level courses, colleges may elect to develop 300/400-level general education courses that best suit the curriculum needed for the baccalaureate degree.
 These courses must be selected from the Basic and Distribution Requirements listed above.
-Students who are enrolled in a combination of upper and lower division courses will be charged for all upper and lower credits/units based on the upper division tuition schedule.
+Students who are enrolled in a combination of upper- and lower-division courses will be charged for all credits/units based on the upper-division tuition schedule.

-Refer to the specific degree requirements for further information.
+Refer to specific program requirements for further information.

 • Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges (ACCJC)